ballardcsclub/ballardcsclub.github.io/docs/about.md

 ---
-layout: pageAdd commentMore actions
+layout: page
-title: About
+title: About Us
 permalink: /about/
 ---